-CAAMA is passionate about promoting and sharing Aboriginal culture, language, dance, and music while generating economic and social benefits in the form of training, employment and income generation.
+CAAMA is passionate about promoting and sharing Aboriginal culture, language, dance, and music while generating economic and social benefits in the form of training and employment.

 CAAMA Radio’s commitment to remote broadcasting is central to its philosophy and the station is funded to provide support to a number of RIBS studios and broadcasters on remote communities.
 Remote operators alternate to deliver a two hours show presented in aboriginal languages and english which can be heard over the CAAMA network between 2pm to 4pm CST.

-Pam & Gilmore are the network coordinators for CAAMA’s remote broadcasting service which oversees the operations of 11 remote radio stations.
+Allan Neilson is the Manager for CAAMA’s remote broadcasting service which oversees the operations of 12 remote radio stations.

 CAAMA Remote Indigenous Media Organisation